-If more than three items were skipped on the 24-60 month questionnaires, do not score the questionnaire.

-In all other cases, you'll need to provide an adjusted score.
+If three items were skipped AND the score is within 5 points of the cutoff or monitoring score, provide an adjusted score.
 Do this by calculating the average score for the items that were answered, then assigning the skipped item(s) that average score.